-In an interdependent relationship, both partners have the freedom to indulge in their respective ideas of rejuvenation without either of them grudging the other for it.
+In an interdependent relationship between partners, both have the freedom to indulge in their respective ideas of rejuvenation without either of them grudging the other for it.
 One partner goes out for treks and hikes whenever they can find the time.
 The other spends a lazy weekend in the comfort of their home.
-There is no bickering, fights or clashes over these diverging outlooks.
+There is no bickering, no relationship arguments or clashes over these diverging outlooks.

 Neither forces the other to give up on their passion or interests and embrace theirs.

 Statements like ‘if only you would come with me once, you’d see what you’re missing out on’ or ‘can’t you spend even one weekend at home with me’ are not thrown around to pressure each other into compliance.